Block Component Reference Layer (block_name)

 </nav>

-Tail Advantages
+Tail Benefits

-• Clarity: The single-dash prefix clearly identifies tails within a block.
+• Clarity: Single-dash prefix clearly identifies tails

 .main_navigation {